 Glucagon also stimulates mitochondrial conversion of free fatty acids into ketones.
 Insulin normally blocks ketogenesis by inhibiting the transport of free fatty acid derivatives into the mitochondrial matrix, but ketogenesis proceeds in the absence of insulin.
 The major ketoacids produced, acetoacetic acid and beta-hydroxybutyric acid, are strong organic acids that create metabolic acidosis.
 Acetone derived from the metabolism of acetoacetic acid accumulates in serum and is slowly disposed of by respiration.

 Hyperglycemia due to insulin deficiency causes an osmotic diuresis that leads to marked urinary losses of water and electrolytes.
 Urinary excretion of ketones obligates additional losses of sodium and potassium.
 Serum sodium may fall due to natriuresis or rise due to excretion of large volumes of free water.
-Potassium is also lost in large quantities, sometimes > 300 mEq/24 h (300 mmol/24 h).
+Potassium is also lost in large quantities, sometimes > 300 mEq/24 hours (> 300 mmol/24 hours).
 Despite a significant total body deficit of potassium, initial serum potassium is typically normal or elevated because of the extracellular migration of potassium in response to acidosis.
 Potassium levels generally fall further during treatment as insulin therapy drives potassium into cells.
 If serum potassium is not monitored and replaced as needed, life-threatening hypokalemia may develop.